top of page

 Cataracts Provincial Park, 1 hour

-• The Spout, part of the East Coast Trail
+The Spout, part of the East Coast Trail - less than 5 minutes from our door!

-As well as the Lighthouse Picnics and Colony of Avalon, Ferryland has a Regional Arts Centre, the Southern Shore dinner theater, and the Southern Shore Shamrock festival of traditional music, song and dance which will be held July 20-21st 2024.
+As well as the Lighthouse Picnics and Colony of Avalon, Ferryland has a regional arts centre, the Southern Shore dinner theatre, and the Southern Shore shamrock festival of traditional music, song and dance, usually held in July.

 The rich history of these early English settlements is celebrated in their architecture and people.
-There are archaeological sites uncovering the secrets of the past at Cupids Cove Plantation, old-style architecture which can be admired in the Hawthorne and an annual three-day festival celebrating the humble blueberry.
+There are archaeological sites uncovering the secrets of the past at Cupids Cove Plantation, old-style architecture which can be admired in the Hawthorne, and an annual three-day festival celebrating the humble blueberry.
+Take the opportunity to visit the Cupids Legacy Centre

 As well as having one of the most colourful names in the area, Dildo is home to a craft brewery, museums and hiking trails.

-Lots to see in Bonavista, such as the Cape Bonavista Lighthouse, the Discovery UNESCO Global Geopark, the Ryan Premises National Historic site and several museums.
-There are Hike Discovery trails, and the annual Church Street community Festival with live music, artists, eats and treats and a Mummer’s Parade will be on July 22-28, 2024.
+Lots to see in Bonavista, such as the Cape Bonavista Lighthouse, the discovery Unesco Global Geopark, the Ryan Premises National Historic Site and several museums.
+There are discovery trails to hike, and the annual Church Street Community Festival with live music, artists, eats and treats and an annual Mummer’s Parade.

-Bell Island, 45 mts to the ferry terminal
+Bell Island, 45 minutes to the ferry terminal

 A short ferry ride from Portugal Cove – St. Philips takes you to Bell Island, boasting remarkable geological makeup.
 Explore on foot or on one of the water-based options.